-For an automotive dealer, SEO (search engine optimization) can still be a bit of an unknown.
+For an automotive dealer, search engine optimization (SEO) can still be a bit of an unknown.
 Dealers realize SEO is needed, but too many don’t fully grasp what website optimization is or how it should be executed.
 Making matters worse, with each “marketing guru” you ask, you will get a different answer on what SEO constitutes.

 While there are few absolutes, we are going to provide an automotive SEO checklist for optimizing dealer websites.
 You will walk away with a foundation of SEO knowledge and an expectation of what your SEO provider should be implementing to get your website on the path of peak performance.

-Titles, Descriptions & Keywords, also known as meta data, are an essential component for capturing the interest of shoppers searching for an automotive agency or service.
+Titles, descriptions and keywords, also known as metadata, are an essential component for capturing the interest of shoppers searching for an automotive agency or service.

 Page title tags are the most important piece of metadata.
 The purpose of the title is to summarize the related page and garner interest.